jcapiitao/NetScriptGen/docs/_build/html/_sources/tutorial_workbook.txt

 .. warning:: As you can see above, the title of the template "Default" is in the cell A13, and the template itself is in the cell A14.
           You can then merge cells as I did, but the content must be is the column A.

+4. Finally, for each template, add a variable at the end of the table named as ``Template name_of_the_sub-template``.

+If you want to apply this sub-template to the complex variable, set ``Yes`` into the cell, if not set ``No``.
+You can apply templates to a complex variable as much as you want.

 The complex variable ``{{port-channel}}`` in the global template will be substitute by :